tjd1234/cmpt135spring2024/obsidian/135website2024/the max function.md

 end
 ```

+There is a pre-condition that `v` have at least one element.
+If `v` is empty, then there is no max to find, and we assume the algorithm throws an exception.
 ## Basic Solution Performance
-When discussing the max-finding algorithm, it is traditional to measure its performance by counting how many *comparisons* it does.
+The max-finding algorithms performance is usually measured by counting how many *comparisons* it does.
 All computers, no matter how fast or slow, will do the same number of comparisons when they run this algorithm.

-By inspecting the algorithm [[pseudocode]], we can see that it does exactly $n-1$ comparisons in *every* case, no matter where the max value happens to be located.
+By inspecting the algorithm's [[pseudocode]], we can see that it does exactly $n-1$ comparisons in *every* case, no matter where the max value happens to be located.

 So we say the number of comparisons it does is proportional to $n$, i.e. it's *linear*.
 Or, in [[O-notation]], we can say this algorithm is $O(n)$.

 ## Can Fewer Comparisons be Done?
 Is there a max-finding algorithm that can do fewer than $n-1$ comparisons?

 In general, *no*, there's no such algorithm.
 After setting $v_0$ to be the initial max value, we must check each of the remaining $n-1$ values to see which is the biggest.
-If we skip even one of those values, then that value might be the max; so at least $n-1$ comparisons are needed.
+If we skip even one of those values, then that value might have been the max.
+So at least $n-1$ comparisons are needed.

 The max can be found more quickly in some special cases.
-For example, if we know that $v_0, \ldots, v_{n-1}$ are in ascending sorted order, then $v_{n-1}$ is the max element.
+For example, if we happen to know that $v_0, \ldots, v_{n-1}$ are in ascending sorted order, then $v_{n-1}$ is the max element.
 But, in our statement of the max problem above, we explicitly said we are *not* assuming anything about the order of the elements, and so, in general, we can't assume the values are sorted.

 ## A C++ Implementation
-The implementation of the max algorithm is fairly straightforward.
-Notice that we require at least one element in the vector `v`.
+Implementing the max algorithm is fairly straightforward.
+Notice that pre-condition requires that `v` has at least one element.

 ```cpp
 // Pre-condition: